How to secure an NHS job as an International Resident Doctor

 Other Postgraduate Qualifications

-If you want to be a Junior Doctor here in the UK, you can also look at other postgraduate qualifications that are recognised as the equivalent of PLAB or Royal College Qualifications by the GMC.
+If you want to be a Resident Doctor here in the UK, you can also look at other postgraduate qualifications that are recognised as the equivalent of PLAB or Royal College Qualifications by the GMC.
 Take a look at our handy list, below and, if you have one of these, all you need to do is provide this along with evidence of your English language capabilities (demonstrated by passing an English Language Test such as IELTS or OET) to gain your registration with the GMC.

 – American Board of Anesthesiology – Certificate of the American Board of Anesthesiology